H1d3r/NyxInvoke/README.md

 # NyxInvoke

-NyxInvoke is a versatile Rust-based tool designed for executing .NET assemblies, PowerShell commands/scripts, and Beacon Object Files (BOFs) with built-in patchless AMSI and ETW bypass capabilities.
+NyxInvoke is a versatile Rust-based tool designed for executing .NET assemblies, PowerShell commands/scripts, Beacon Object Files (BOFs) and PE files with built-in Ntdll Unhooking, patchless AMSI and ETW bypass capabilities.
 It can be compiled as either a standalone executable or a DLL.

 ## Features

 - Execute .NET assemblies
 - Run PowerShell commands or scripts
 - Load and execute Beacon Object Files (BOFs)
+- Load and execute PE Files (EXEs)
 - Built-in patchless AMSI (Anti-Malware Scan Interface) bypass
 - Built-in patchless ETW (Event Tracing for Windows) bypass
+- Built-in NTDLL unhook without triggering the "PspCreateProcessNotifyRoutine" callback
 - Support for encrypted payloads with AES decryption
 - Flexible input options: local files, URLs, or compiled-in data
 - Dual-build support: can be compiled as an executable or a DLL